edgedb/easy-edgedb/chapter6/index.md

 };
 ```

-And now `select` query now to make sure that it worked:
+And now a `select` query to make sure that it worked:

 ```edgeql
 select Person {